 IDAs make saving a habit, promote financial security and opportunity

-The New Hampshire Individual Development Account (IDA) Program helps people save and pay for goals like a home, an education, a car or even self-employment, even though they don’t earn much money.
+The New Hampshire Individual Development Account (IDA) program helps people who don't earn much money save and pay for goals like a home or an education.
 It encourages them to think and to plan for the future.
 It encourages them to become savers instead of consumers, and to work toward their financial security.

 Savings, and assets like a home or education, help people weather financial crises.